yerboygiles/RoboSub2020-21/README.md

         # Testing
         self.Commands = open(self.Filename)
         for CommandLine in self.Commands:
-            for ParsedCommand in CommandLine.strip().split(','):
-                self.CommandList.append(ParsedCommand)
+            self.CommandList.append(CommandLine)
         print("Commands read...")
         self.Commands.close()
         print("Commands: ", self.CommandList)
         self.Movement.receiveCommands(self.CommandList)
         self.active = False

 ```

-   This function of TaskIO is basically a run() function, but it also puts all the "commands" from the *mission.txt* into a list so we don't have to parse the text file in the MovementCommander(*self.Movement*) as well.
+   This function of TaskIO is basically a run() function, but it also puts all the
+   "commands" from the *mission.txt* into a list so we don't have to parse the text
+   file in the MovementCommander(*self.Movement*) as well.

    **movement_commander_v4** -

-   This program is the main meat and bones of the navigation, the command interpreting, thruster driving, data collecting, and I think it's the longest program in the application by lines of code.
+   This program is the main meat and bones of the navigation, the command interpreting,
+   thruster driving, data collecting, and I think it's the longest program in the
-   I feel like I don't need to explain the *__init__()* of MovementCommander, because it is self-explanatory, initializing each class and hardware we want it to.
+   application by lines of code.
+I feel like I don't need to explain the *__init__()*
+   of MovementCommander, because it is self-explanatory, initializing each class and
+   hardware we want it to.

 ```
 #!python
 # handles list of commands
      def receiveCommands(self, commandlist):
-        self.WaitForSupplementary = False
+        # going through commands in parsed list
-        self.TargetOrPosition = 0
+        self.CommandIndex = 0
+        # tell arduino to arm motors
+        self.SendToArduino("STOP")
+        print("Stopping arduino...
+Wait 3.")
+        time.sleep(3)
+        self.SendToArduino("START")
+        print("Starting arduino...
+Wait 3.")
+        time.sleep(3)
+        self.SendToArduino("MAXPOWER:20")
+        print("Sending settings...
+Wait 3.")
+        time.sleep(3)
+        try:
             for command in commandlist:
-            print("Command data read: ", command)
+                print("VectorCommander running: ", command)
-            self.InitialTime = time.perf_counter()
+                self.MainCommand = ""
-            self.ElapsedTime = 0.0
+                self.SuppCommand = ""
-            self.UpdateThrustersPID()
-            self.IsMoveCommand = False
+                j = 0
+                for commandParsed in str(command).split(','):
+                    commandParsed.strip()
+                    if j == 0:
-            self.Basic = False
+                        self.MainCommand = commandParsed
+                    if j == 1:
-            self.Advanced = False
+                        self.SuppCommand = commandParsed
+                    j = j + 1
+                print("Main: ", self.MainCommand, ", Supplementary: ", self.SuppCommand)
 ```

-   This initial bit of code is iterating through each command that was saved from the *mission.txt* and starts the process of determining what the command means/what it is supposed to accomplish.
-    *WaitForSupplementary* is a variable dedicated to commands that require an argument after it, and *TargetOrPosition* is a variable meant for determining the sub-command of WaitForSupplementary, whether it be a target(*A_TARGET*), a gyro matrix(*A_GYRO*), or a position matrix(*A_POSITION*).
-    The *InitialTime* and *ElapsedTime* variables are meant for basic time-based commands, or for when we get to the desired matrix, it waits a certain amount of time before starting the next command after reaching the desired position.
+   The first part of receiveCommands() involves sending initialization codes to the Arduino,
+   arming it, and also managing settings like MaxPower(limits motor thrust for safety, etc.).

 ```
 #!python
-if self.WaitForSupplementary:
-    trupleindex = 0
-    for value in command.split('x'):
-        if trupleindex == 0:
+                if self.MainCommand == "REMOTE":
-            self.YawOffset = int(value)
-        elif trupleindex == 1:
-            self.PitchOffset = int(value)
-        elif trupleindex == 2:
-            self.RollOffset = int(value)
-        trupleindex += 1
-    self.IsMoveCommand = True
-for i in range(len(self.BASIC_MOVEMENT_COMMANDS)):
+                    print("Driver Control With:")
+                    self.BasicDriverControl()
-    if command == self.BASIC_MOVEMENT_COMMANDS[i]:
+                    if self.SuppCommand == "KEYBOARD":
-        self.IsMoveCommand = True
-        self.Basic = True
-        self.CommandIndex = i
+                        print("Keyboard!")
+                    else:
+                        pass
+                else:
-for i in range(len(self.ADVANCED_MOVEMENT_COMMANDS)):
+                    for basiccommand in self.BASIC_MOVEMENT_COMMANDS:
+                        i = 0
-    if command == self.ADVANCED_MOVEMENT_COMMANDS[i]:
+                        if self.MainCommand == basiccommand:
-        self.IsMoveCommand = True
-        self.Advanced = True
+                            self.InitialTime = time.perf_counter()
+                            if self.UsingGyro:
+                                self.BasicLinear(self.SuppCommand)
+                            else:
+                                self.BasicWithTime(self.SuppCommand)
-        self.CommandIndex = i
+                        i += 2
-for i in range(len(self.TARGET_MOVEMENT_COMMANDS)):
+                    for advancedcommand in self.ADVANCED_MOVEMENT_COMMANDS:
-    if command == self.TARGET_MOVEMENT_COMMANDS[i]:
-        self.WaitForSupplementary = True
-        self.TargetOrPosition = A_TARGET
-        self.CommandIndex = i
-if command == self.GYRO_TO:
-    self.WaitForSupplementary = True
-    self.TargetOrPosition = A_GYRO
+                        i = 0
-if command == self.POSITION_TO:
+                        if self.MainCommand == advancedcommand:
-    self.WaitForSupplementary = True
-    self.TargetOrPosition = A_POSITION
+                            self.InitialTime = time.perf_counter()
+                            self.BasicVectoring(self.SuppCommand)
+                        i += 2
+                    self.CommandIndex += 1
 ```